Guide to Boundary Value Problems for Dirac-Type Operators: Dirac-type operators

 We call such operators {\em adapted} to $D$.
-Note that such an operator $A$ is also of Dirac type and that the zero order term of $A$ is only unique up to addition of a field of hermitian endomorphisms of $E$.
+Note that such an operator $A$ is also of Dirac type and that the zero-order term of $A$ is only unique up to addition of a field of hermitian endomorphisms of $E$.
 By \eqref{symbad} and \eqref{eq:symbDT} applied to $D^*$, the principal symbol of an operator $\tilde A$ adapted to $D^*$ is

 By \eqref{symba}, this implies

 Hence, if $A$ is adapted to $D$, then

 is adapted to $D^*$.
 Given $A$, this choice of $\tilde A$ is the most natural one.